MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Improve detection accuracy by tuning the minimum scan percentage

-If you want to improve the accuracy of the anchor position, you can encourage operators to scan the object well from all sides, by adding text instructions and an image to the anchor step card from the Guides PC app.
+If you want to improve the accuracy of the anchor position, add text instructions and an image to the anchor step card in the PC app to encourage operators to scan the object well from all sides.
 Scanning more of the object with the HoloLens allows Guides to place the object anchor more accurately over the real object.

 You can force operators to do better scans by setting a higher **Minimum Scan %** value using the Guides model-driven app.
 This field allows you to override the anchor's built-in minimum scan % required.